 Nami Matsushima is the female counterpart to Clint Eastwood’s “The Man with No Name” character; they only speak when absolutely necessary (in the second entry, Jailhouse 41, Matsu has only two lines of dialogue).
 In Nami’s case, you always sense she is sizing up the people around her, trying to determine if they can be trusted, or looking for a potential weakness she can exploit.
 She patiently waits for the ideal moment to strike and when she does, it’s usually in a stealth-like manner.
 After she breaks out of prison, she stalks the streets of Tokyo in a black trench coat and black sunhat (looking like death incarnate) and picks off her unsuspecting prey one by one.

 Nami, on the other hand, has no qualms about using sex for own benefit.
 In the first film, the sadistic warden puts Kito (an undercover cop) into solitary confinement with Nami to spy on her.
 Nami is immediately wise to this ruse but also senses that Kito is attracted to her and seduces the naïve Kito.
 She works up Kito to the point of arousal and then pulls away; this leaves Kito begging Matsu for more, but she is denied the pleasure.
 The next day when Kito is reporting to the warden, she keeps begging him to put her back in solitary confinement; the warden puts two and two together, strips down Kito, sees that her body is covered with lipstick, and promptly dismisses the hysterical officer.
 This scene has two functions: its main function, of course, is to titillate the audience – Kito is completely stripped naked by Nami, and the camera lingers on her nude body for quite some time.
 However, it also gives us an insight into Nami’s character – she discovers Kito’s weakness and uses it to discredit her.
-This scene also contributes to the movie’s surreal quality – the idea that Kito would have lipstick all her body is ludicrous; it’s unlikely that a female would be she’s so obsessed with Nami that, instead of washing the lipstick off, she decides to leave it on her body as a memento of their short-lived fling.
+This scene also contributes to the movie’s surreal quality – the idea that Kito would have lipstick all her body is ludicrous.
+For starters, it is unlikely the prison would allow Nami to wear lipstick, especially if she was in solitary confinement.
+This is less about realism and more about visually depicting Kito's state of mind - she is so obsessed with Nami that, instead of washing the lipstick off, she decides to leave it on her body as a memento of their short-lived fling.

 Nami can often be reckless when it comes to her revenge, and it often results in collateral damage.
 In 701’s Grudge Song, Kudo and Nami break into the apartment of their common enemy, Detective Kodoma, and bound and gag his pregnant wife.
 They are hoping to ambush the detective, but when he fails to show up, they try to strong arm information out of her, and she ends up falling to her death as result of their carelessness.